Rooms types for Selina’s colive package. What’s included and how are they different? Which one works best for you?

 Let’s take a look. . .

 Side note: All images are original to Adventure on the Side.
 We don’t use staged or stock images.
-Just the real deal. 🙂
+Just the real deal from our stay. 🙂

 Reserving a community room means you are booking a twin sized bed in a room with other Selina guests.
 Both your room and your bathroom will be shared with other guests in the community room.